 Complaints or queries

-If you wish to complain about this privacy notice or any of the procedures set out in it please contact: Operations Manager, The Works (UK) Ltd on firstname.lastname@example.org
+If you wish to complain about this privacy notice or any of the procedures set out in it please contact: Operations Manager, The Works Recruitment on firstname.lastname@example.org

 You also have the right to raise concerns with Information Commissioner’s Office on 0303 123 1113 or at https://ico.org.uk/concerns/, or any other relevant supervisory authority should your personal data be processed outside of the UK, if you believe that your data protection rights have not been adhered to.

-The Works UK Ltd (hereinafter The Works) is a company registered in England and Wales its registered address is 20 Canal Wharf, Leeds LS11 5PS and its registered number is 2998539.
+The Works Recruitment (hereinafter The Works) is a division of Concept Recruitment Group Ltd a company registered in England and Wales, its registered address is 4215 Park Approach, Leeds LS15 8GB and its registered number is 05888879.

 We are committed to protecting your privacy.
 We only use the information we collect about you to help match suitable job vacancies and for marketing and accounting purposes.
 We do not sell, trade or rent your personal information to others.